AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 something new, but is towards the position of the early Christians seventeen hundred years ago.
 It is a rebirth, a restoration of Christianity to its primitive purity.
 As Max Muller has recently
-written: \"If we want to be true and honest Christians, we must go back to those earliest ante-Nicene authorities, the true fathers of the church.\"[^418] This is being done by Christians in all branches of the church.
+written: "If we want to be true and honest Christians, we must go back to those earliest ante-Nicene authorities, the true fathers of the church."[^418] This is being done by Christians in all branches of the church.
 The Bible, which the hands of ignorance has overwritten into a hideous palimpsest, is being read with something of its divine meaning, and as increasing light pours upon the sacred page, more and more men